edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 * set up two FreeCAD macros
 * 5 minutes to read this page

-### motivation?
-It will take a few tutorials, but here is the end result:
+### Motivation?
+It will take a few tutorials, but here is the goal:
 ![target](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/development_FC_models/parametric/begin%20transition%20to%200.17/Bezier%20primary%20Surface%20Volume%2066-07.bmp.png?raw=true)
+NURBS have a _very_ steep learning curve (which is also a NURBS :)).
+If you know the curves well, the surfaces are not too bad.

 ### Setup ControlPoly4 and CubicCurve4: